 The ONTAP HA pair nodes are deployed in the same Resource Group in an Availability Set and connected to the backend pool of an Azure internal load balancer (ILB).
 Since the nodes reside in same Availability Set, they will be placed in separate Fault Domains and Update Domains.

-- Availability Sets help to group virtual machines so that they are isolated from each other in a deployment to ensure high availability.
-The high availability is achieved by distributing these VMs in Fault Domains and Update Domains.
+Availability Sets help to group virtual machines so that they are isolated from each other in a deployment to ensure high availability.
+The Azure high availability architecture is achieved by distributing these VMs in Fault Domains and Update Domains.

 Failover and Failback

 Cloud Volumes ONTAP HA for Azure allows for seamless failover and failback.
 The data in the backend Azure page blobs is shared so that clients can access the data even if one of the Cloud Volume ONTAP nodes is unavailable.
 In the event of a takeover, connections to the same storage will trigger the surviving node to handle the data operations.
 Network redundancy paths allow clients and hosts to communicate with the available node in order to avoid any disruptions, and does not require any change from the clients or hosts.

 Cloud Volumes ONTAP HA helps organizations to manage their mission critical workloads in Azure in a non-disruptive manner, adding another level of resiliency above the native availability provided by Azure at the storage level.
 The HA option of Cloud Volumes ONTAP helps you to recover from any disruptions in a very short recovery time (RTO<60 sec.) and with no data loss (RPO=0).
 The failover and failback mechanisms are automatic and seamless.